The Department of Foreign Affairs and Trade does not issue a travel advice for Antigua and Barbuda at this time.

 The national emergency telephone number is 999 or 911.

-The Consular Services Charter explains what the Australian Government can and cannot do to assist Australians overseas.
-Australia has a Consulate in St.John's, headed by an Honorary Consul.
-The Consulate provides limited consular services, but cannot issue passports.
-Contact details are:
+Consular Services Charter explains what the Australian Government can and cannot do to assist Australians overseas.
+Australia does not have a consulate in Antigua and Barbuda.
+For consular assistance, see contact details below: